top of page

 Mythic Fire Gods: Hephaestus of the Greek

-Hephaestus is a God of fire, volcanoes, metal work, blacksmiths, metallurgy, forges, sculpting, carpenters and artisans.
+Hephaestus is a Greek god of fire, volcanoes, metal work, blacksmiths, metallurgy, forges, sculpting, carpenters and artisans.
 A smith's hammer, anvil and pair of tongs are his symbols.
 Hephaestus may be based on older Attic gods.
-He's the son of Greek Mother Goddess Hera, patron of women, childbirth and marriage.
+His mother is Hera, Queen of the Gods.

 a blacksmith's forge throwing flame and sparks